mejaz/retro-revamp/README.md

 Revive faded memories.
 This web app restores faces from old blurry images, preserving authenticity and reviving hidden details.

-This project uses the GFPGAN AI model hosted at replicate.com to restore faces from blurry / old images.
+This project uses the GFPGAN AI model to restore faces from blurry / old images.

 ## Pre-requisites to run this project